-What are My Employer’s Record Keeping Responsibilities?
+What are an Employer’s Record Keeping Responsibilities?

 To help ensure that employers are paying their workers fairly, both federal and state law require employers to keep extensive records of each employee’s hours.
 Employees also have the right to request a review of these records, as well as a review of how much they are making.

-Am I Guaranteed a Rest or Meal Break?
+Are Employees Guaranteed a Rest or Meal Break?

 Neither the FLSA nor Texas labor law requires employers to provide meal periods or rest breaks for their employees.
 However, many employers still choose to offer these breaks, in which case, the employees must be paid, unless the breaks exceed 30 minutes.

-When can I Collect Workers’ Compensation Benefits?
+When can an Employee Collect Workers’ Compensation Benefits?

 Texas law does not require private employers to provide workers’ compensation insurance coverage to their employees.
 However, many employers choose to do so, as these policies protect employers from liability except in cases involving gross negligence or an intentional act or omission on the employer’s part.
 Covered employees who are injured while on the job have the right to receive workers’ compensation benefits, which include medical coverage and the replacement of a portion of lost wages.

-Can I be Fired for any Reason?
+Can an Employer Fire an Employee for any Reason?

 Texas is an at-will employment state, which means that in the absence of a specific statute or employment contract, an employee can be terminated for any reason and without notice.
 There are a few exceptions to this rule, which state that employees cannot be fired because: